Pilate's Palace ~ Trial of Jesus

 3. As mentioned, some believe Pilate’s Palace was in the Antonia Fortress.
 This belief seems to be based on the idea that the Roman governor would have had his residence inside the barracks of the Antonia Fortress.
 However, this is an incorrect understanding the geography and topography of the crucifixion account.
 Underneath the Antonia Fortress is found a Roman period stone pavement that was found in the structure and associated with the “stone pavement” at the Praetorium mentioned in the Trial of Jesus story in John 19:13.
 However, the pavement in the Antonia Fortress is from the 2nd century AD when the Roman emperor, Hadrian, rebuilt much of Jerusalem.
 Ancient sources and accounts such as Josephus and Philo relate that the Praetorium of Jerusalem was the former palace of Herod the Great.
 At the Praetorium, Jesus was standing on the “Pavement” while Pilate took his place at the bema or “judgment seat” (John 19:8-13).

-4. As mentioned, according to reliable sources, the governor’s residence in Jerusalem was the complex of the former palace of Herod the Great, which was located on the western side of the current Old City of Jerusalem.
+4. According to reliable sources, the governor’s residence in Jerusalem was the complex of the former palace of Herod the Great, which was located on the western side of the current Old City of Jerusalem.
 Josephus related that the Roman governor, Florus, took up residence in Jerusalem at the former palace of Herod the Great where the bema was located.
 Philo also indicated that the Praetorium was in the palace of Herod since that is where Pilate initially installed the golden shields for Tiberius.
 The Gospel of Mark records that at the trial of Jesus the Roman soldiers took Jesus into the palace which is the Praetorium (Mark 15:16).

 5. Because of archaeological excavations, the Praetorium and its pavement, the bema, or judgment seat, and one of the gates can be seen today.
 These provide a historical background context to the trial of Jesus account and demonstrate the accuracy of the Gospel stories of this event.

 6. Excavations dating from 1999–2000 underneath an abandoned Ottoman-period prison known as the Kishle, which is part of the Tower of David complex, Israel Antiquities Authority archaeologist Amit Re’em uncovered the foundation walls and sewage system of Herod’s Palace in Jerusalem.
-Tours can be taken via the Tower of David Museum that will showcase these findings.
+Tours can be taken via the Tower of David Museum which will showcase these findings.

 7. Jewish historian Josephus tells us that Herod’s Palace Complex in Jerusalem was built in the last quarter of the first century BC and was comprised of a palace that had two wings and was divided by pools and gardens.
 It was protected by three large towers on the northwestern corner of the complex.
 Excavations carried out by different archaeological teams since the 1960s have uncovered different remains of the palace foundations.
 However, very little has been found of the actual walls and building itself.
 This presents no problem and can easily be accounted for due to the many destructions of Jerusalem over the centuries.